davisarthur/davisarthur/README.md

 - 👋 Hi, I’m @davisarthur
 - I graduated in December 2022 from the University of Florida with a Master's in Computer Science 🐊
 - At UF, I primarily focused on machine learning and computer graphics.
 Check out my most recent machine learning and computer graphics projects in my pinned repos.
+You can also find detailed written and video reports of each project here: https://www.dropbox.com/scl/fo/h0qkkb5dt6d3xqxa087ey/h?dl=0&rlkey=8vmjpox7trw9elyvaos9f74p3
 - Previously, I've contributed to several research projects centered around quantum computing and quantum cryptography.
 My BalancedClustering repository is an open source implementation of a quantum clustering algorithm I designed for the D-Wave 2000Q quantum computer.
 Read more here: https://link.springer.com/article/10.1007/s11128-021-03240-8